arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ## Microcontrollers and TinyML
 Microcontrollers, such as those used on Arduino boards, are low-cost, single-chip, self-contained computer systems.
 They’re the invisible computers embedded inside billions of everyday gadgets like wearables, drones, 3D printers, toys, rice cookers, smart plugs, e-scooters, and washing machines.
 The trend to connect these devices is part of what is referred to as the Internet of Things.

 Arduino is an open-source platform and community focused on making microcontroller application development accessible to [everyone](https://create.arduino.cc/projecthub).
-The [board](store.arduino.cc/products/nano-33-ble-rev2) we’re using here has an Arm Cortex-M4 microcontroller running at 64 MHz with 1 MB Flash memory and 256 KB of RAM.
+The [board](store.arduino.cc/products/nano-33-ble-rev2) we’re using here has an Arm® Cortex®-M4 microcontroller running at 64 MHz with 1 MB Flash memory and 256 kB of RAM.
 This is tiny in comparison to cloud, PC, or mobile but reasonable by microcontroller standards.

 ![The Arduino Nano 33 BLE Rev2 board is smaller than a stick of gum.](./assets/nanoblerev2.png)